trackit/terraform-boilerplate/README.md

 This project is using terraform to deploy infrastructure, you can download it here: https://learn.hashicorp.com/tutorials/terraform/install-cli

-Here are the services that you can deploy using this repository:
-- AWS Route53
-- AWS RDS
-- AWS Backup
-- AWS ECR
-- AWS Elasticache
-- AWS EKS
-- AWS VPC
-- AWS Lambda

 ## Usage

-You can find all the needed variable in the `tf/2-variables.tf` file and you can add the variable that you want to change in the `envs/qa.tfvars` file.
+You can find all the needed variable in the [tf/2-variables.tf](./tf/2-variables.tf) file and you can add the variable that you want to change in the [envs/qa.tfvars](./envs/qa.tfvars) file.

 You can use the following command to deploy: